simonr89/tda342/docs/report.md

             | Cut (Maybe String)
 ```

-Answer r is the answer of the type r, given by the user.
-Result String is the result of a computation in the underlying monad,
-stored as a string.
 The third constructor in the `Item` data type is `Cut`,
 which stores the result if it has been computed already, otherwise
 it contains `Nothing`.